arachnys/cabot/_posts/2014-01-08-get-started.md

     # Create DB tables and apply migrations
     $ foreman start
     # run webserver and celery tasks using Django dev server
+    # You can access the cabot deployment at http://localhost:5001/

 #### Running OSX?